College Policies Related to Student Conduct

 Procedures For Mandatory Evaluation

-A student who is required to undergo evaluation by a licensed mental health counselor, psychologist, psychiatrist, or physician will be notified in writing by the assistant dean of student and residential life either by personal delivery or certified letter.
+A student who is required to undergo evaluation by a licensed mental health counselor, psychologist, psychiatrist, or physician will be notified in writing by the assistant dean of students either by personal delivery or certified letter.
 This letter may confirm a verbal directive previously given to the student by the assistant dean.
 A licensed, independent evaluator must conduct the evaluation.
 Within 48 hours of the receipt of this letter, the student must inform the assistant dean, in writing, of the name and address of the evaluator.
 The assistant dean will provide the evaluator with information regarding precipitating events and issues that need to be addressed through the evaluation.
 The student must undergo the evaluation as soon as possible, and no later than ten calendar days from the date of the letter informing the student of the mandatory evaluation.
 The evaluator must forward to the coordinator of mental health services a completed report, which the student may review with the coordinator of mental health services or the director of the Health and Wellness Center, as appropriate.

 The student must sign appropriate releases authorizing the evaluator and staff of the Health and Wellness Center to discuss and share appropriate information from the evaluation.
 In addition, the student must provide appropriate authorization for the staff of the Health and Wellness Center to share relevant information with those College staff involved in making decisions about the student’s status at the College.